IBM-MIL/CafeJava/README.md

   "name": "FirstName LastName"
 }
 ```
-In order for the Android sample app to connect to our local instance, we need to update wlclient.properties file (found under the sample project's assets folder) by changing the value of the `wlServerHost` key to our machine's IP address.
+In order for the Android sample app to connect to our local instance, we need to update wlclient.properties (found under the sample project's assets folder) by changing the value of the `wlServerHost` key to our machine's IP address.

 Note: A new wlclient.properties file gets generated under `/cafejava-sample/MFPSampleProject/apps/SampleAndroidFramework` each time you deploy the adapter.
 This file can simply replace the one found in the sample project's assets folder.